Originating in the Song Dynasty (960-1279 AD), the "horse

 Images of horses also appear on old Chinese chess pieces and

-some rare cases, ivory and horn were used.
-Most
+rare cases, ivory and horn were used.
+Most common

-measure around 3 centimeters in diameter with a square or
+horse coins measure around 3 centimeters in diameter with

-horses depicted on the coins vary in position.
-Some
+The horses depicted on the coins vary in

-Or, as in the example shown here, the horse is shown
+neighing.
+Or, as in the example shown here, the

-coin which prevents us from learning more about this
+prevents us from learning more about this aspect of